TheKingCartello/Afterkey/README.md

 - **Per-user balance tracking** — the contract tracks each user's allocated amount independently.
 Multiple users can run switches simultaneously without shared custody.
 - **On-chain check-ins** — instead of a backend API call, check-ins become signed transactions stored onchain.
 Fully trustless and verifiable.
 - **Timelock mechanism** — a configurable grace period after the deadline before funds move, giving beneficiaries time to contest.
+- **DeFi integration** — users register their positions (Aave, Uniswap LP, Compound).
+When a switch triggers, AfterKey withdraws from those positions and sends to the beneficiary — all via KeeperHub's execution layer.

 ### V3 — Multi-Asset & Multi-Chain (3–6 months)
 AfterKey becomes an agent that knows where your assets live across the entire onchain ecosystem.